Bernard-Mokoana/FullStack-AI-Chatbot/README.md

-# FullStack AI Chatbot
+﻿# FullStack AI Chatbot

-An in-progress full‑stack chatbot that uses a FastAPI WebSocket server, Redis Streams/JSON for message routing and session storage, and a Python worker that calls a Hugging Face inference endpoint.
+An in-progress full-stack chatbot that uses a FastAPI WebSocket server, Redis Streams/JSON for message routing and session storage, and a Python worker that calls a Hugging Face inference endpoint.

 **What exists today**
 - `server/`: FastAPI API + WebSocket gateway that accepts chat input, streams it to Redis, and relays model responses back to the client.